Posted on 15 June 2018

 It’s that time of season where we like to feature each of our Special Projects so that you, the Make […]

-This program is produced in association with Friends of the High Line.
+This program is produced in partnership with Friends of the High Line.

 WHEN AND WHERE:

-Meet-up at 4:45 pm at the southern end of the High Line, at the base of the Gansevoort Stairs.
-The parade will depart at 5:00 pm sharp and proceed north along the elevated park to W. 30th Street.
+Participants should arrive no later than 5:45pm at the southern end of The High Line, at the base of the Gansevoort Stairs, at Gansevoort and Washington Streets.
 Elevator access is available to the left of the main entryway stairs.
+The parade departs at 6:00pm sharp and proceeds north along the elevated park to W 30th Street.

 HOW TO JOIN: